 How to grow Crab Apple

-The apples will fall from the tree in October, but they can be picked directly from the tree before this (but not too early).
+Crab apples fall from the tree in October.
+They they can be picked directly from the tree before this (but not too early).
 Local wildlife will quickly clear fallen fruit, so be quick.

 Ripe crab apples in autumn